Last Updated: 15.10.2017

 You’re cutting before you know it.
 Again.

-Let me be blunt: If this describes you, you’re wasting TOO much time on useless activities.
+Let me be blunt: If this describes you, you’re wasting TOO much time jumping back and forth.

 Muscle growth happens slow enough as it is.
 And transitioning between bulking and cutting every few weeks will slow it down even further.